plone/training/gatsby/data.rst

         ],
     }

 `siteMetadata` is the section that we need to focus on.
+And the value of `title` is exactly what we see in the header.

 If we try to go to GraphiQL page, we could try to access this information with the following query: